-Adult services are available to persons eighteen and older.
+Services are available to patients of any age.
 Designed to enhance independence, self-sufficiency and productivity, the program is available to persons with diverse needs, strengths, abilities and preferences.
 Persons with multiple, complex and/or persistent needs are served by the program.
 The length of participation is dependent on the scope of the patient's needs and the patient's and family's preferences.
 Services are adapted to the particular needs of the patient and may be offered at the center, in offices, homes, communities and other designated locations.
 Patients and families are encouraged to participate in treatment plan development and the evaluation of needs during the course of treatment.